RootKit-Org/Javascript-Certification-Roadmap/Javascript.md

 ## Notes

-\** Not Tested for T1 But Required for higher tier cert.
+\** Not Tested for in our level 1 cert but may be Required for the higher tier certifications.
 You should know it exists and be able to identify it's basic concepts.

 ---